-In 2003, Austin Burt described how gene drive systems could be an efficient means for population suppression of pest insects [36].
-A gene drive is a gene which creates an enzyme which cuts both strands of DNA within a targeted area of the genome and is copied across because of a DNA repair system.
-This DNA repair system is a 'rescue process', whereby an organism with a double-stranded break in its DNA will try and repair that break by copying any similar sequence it can find in the cell [37].
+A gene drive is a gene which creates an enzyme which cuts both strands of DNA within a targeted area of the genome and is copied across because of naturally occurring DNA repair systems.
+Such DNA repair systems are a 'rescue process', whereby an organism with a double-stranded break in its DNA will try to repair that break by copying any similar sequence it can find in the cell [39].
 In the case of the gene drive cut, this leads to the gene drive being copied into the gap made by the gene drive itself.
-This then leads to guaranteed inheritance of the gene drive to all offspring and is the basis for the gene drive mechanism [36].
-To be useful for population suppression, the targeted area for the gene drive should be within a gene essential for viability or fertility of the pest insect.
-Modelling has shown that suppression is particularly efficient if the gene drive is targeted to a gene essential for females but not males, or a gene required for germ-cell development or reproduction in one sex [36, 38].
+This then leads to inheritance of the gene drive to all offspring and is the basis for the gene drive mechanism [38].
+To be useful for population suppression, the targeted area for the gene drive should be within a gene essential for viability or fertility of the pest organism.
+Modelling has shown that suppression is particularly efficient if the gene drive is targeted to a gene essential for females but not males, or to a gene required for germ-cell development or reproduction in one sex [38, 40].

-The implementation of this system in the past has been hampered by the difficulty in modifying the gene drive to recognize a specified site within a specific genome [39] using previous genetic modification technologies.
-However, the advent of CRISPR technologies [40] has given new life to the gene drive idea.
-CRISPR makes use of a bacterial system that allows cells to cut invasive DNA that has been encountered previously [41].
-The system consists of a cutting enzyme that can be targeted to any sequence using a small RNA sequence, called a guide RNA [41].
-The combination of the DNA cutting enzyme and specific guide RNA that guides the enzyme to a particular sequence, provides the technology to cut and target the sequence required [42, 43].
-In bacteria, the guide sequence at all.
-Using a guide RNA to target a specific sequence in a pest genome, a gene drive mechanism using CRISPR is easily able to target and modify recognition sites [44].
+The implementation of this system in the past has been hampered by the difficulty in modifying the gene drive to recognise a specified site within a specific genome [41] using previous genetic modification technologies.
+While not a gene drive tool in its own right, the advent of CRISPR technologies [42] has given new life to the gene drive idea.
+CRISPR makes use of a bacterial system that allows cells to cut invasive DNA that has been encountered previously [43].
+The system consists of a cutting enzyme that can be targeted to any sequence using a small RNA sequence, called a guide RNA [43].
+The combination of the DNA cutting enzyme and specific guide RNA that guides the enzyme to a particular sequence provides the technology the ability to cut and target the sequence required [44-45.
+In bacteria, the guide sequence is derived from an invading virus or other organism.

+However, the guide sequence can be almost any sequence at all.
+Using a guide RNA to target a specific sequence in a pest genome, a gene drive mechanism created using CRISPR is easily able to target and modify a specific site in a specific gene [46].